infosecn1nja/Red-Teaming-Toolkit/README.md

 * **KeeThief** allows for the extraction of KeePass 2.X key material from memory, as well as the backdooring and enumeration of the KeePass trigger system. https://github.com/HarmJ0y/KeeThief
 * **PSAttack** combines some of the best projects in the infosec powershell community into a self contained custom PowerShell console. https://github.com/jaredhaight/PSAttack
 * **Internal Monologue Attack** Retrieving NTLM Hashes without Touching LSASS. https://github.com/eladshamir/Internal-Monologue
-* **PSAmsi** is a tool for auditing and defeating AMSI signatures. https://github.com/cobbr/PSAmsi
+* **Impacket** is a collection of Python classes for working with network protocols.
+Impacket is focused on providing low-level programmatic access to the packets and for some protocols (for instance NMB, SMB1-3 and MS-DCERPC) the protocol implementation itself. https://github.com/CoreSecurity/impacket

 ## Establish Foothold
 * **Tunna** is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments. https://github.com/SECFORCE/Tunna